 Members of governing bodies in all HE providers need to have confidence in their academic governance, especially given their duty to provide academic assurance, which requires members to rely on the institution’s academic governance arrangements.

 Institutions are delivering considerable change in teaching and learning not least due to Covid-19, digital advances and meeting the skills needs of today and tomorrow.
 Effective academic governance is key to giving students, staff and wider stakeholders confidence in the system and innovating well."

-Assistant Director - Governance, Advance HE
+Assistant Director - Consulting, Governance and Insights, Advance HE

 Want to know more about Academic Governance?

 The information pack for Academic Governance contains links to all the resources and content available on this page plus more.

 Reviewing Academic Governance in higher education: a framework

 This Framework sets out some key factors for the consideration of academic governance effectiveness and is intended as a tool to support higher education institutions (HEIs) and Further Education Colleges (FECs) delivering higher education in their own effectiveness reviews.
 It draws on work by Advance HE and Committee of University Chairs (CUC).